travelaudience/data-engineering-challenge/README.md

 * Parse an input data-source containing events with the same fields as in the sample csv: user-id and geo-coordinates.

-* Geo-distance calculation: Take the users's coordinates and compare this with the set of airport coordinates to get the IATA code with the closest geo-distance to the user.
+* Geo-distance calculation: Take the users' coordinates and compare this with the set of airport coordinates to get the IATA code with the closest geo-distance to the user.

 * For each input event, your application is expected to output one event containing two fields: